netdata/netdata/docs/concepts/netdata-agent/aclk.md

 The Agent-Cloud link (ACLK) is the mechanism responsible for secure communication between the Netdata Agent and the Netdata Cloud.
-ACLK is active by default but idle, after a successful [claim process](#claim-process) you expect to see a configuration file likes this one under your `<NETDATA_PREFIX>/var/lib/netdata/cloud.d`
+ACLK is active by default but idle, after a successful [claim process](#claim-process) you expect to see a configuration under your `<NETDATA_PREFIX>/var/lib/netdata/cloud.d/cloud.conf` like the following

-It waits for the necessary information to secure communicate with the cloud to be present under your `<NETDATA_PREFIX>/var/lib/netdata/cloud.d`.

 ```conf
 [global]